 I love to highlight and make notes in my Bible.
-One of the things I find myself studying (and highlighting) prayers in the Bible.
+One of the things I find myself studying (and highlighting) are the prayers in the Bible.
 One of my all-time favorite prayers is found in John 17.
-I love the fact that Jesus prayed first for himself, then for his friends and lastly for us and often think how cool it would be if we could pray like Jesus.
+I love the fact that Jesus prayed first for himself, then for His friends and lastly for us and often think how cool it would be if we could pray like Jesus.
 But what does it mean to pray like Jesus?

 Can you imagine it?

-The King of the Universe had time to say a pray for you and me at the most pivotal time of his life.
+The King of the Universe had time to say a prayer for you and me at the most pivotal time of his life.
 I don't know about you, but most times when I'm going through a difficult situation it's hard to pray.
 It's hard to pray for me or anyone else for that matter.

-As believers one of the things we desire most is the ability to pray and pray well.
-Maybe your challenge for this year is to learn to pray like Jesus did.
+As believers, one of the things we desire most is the ability to pray and pray well.
+Maybe your challenge is to learn to pray like Jesus did.

 Merriam-Webster defines prayer as:

 1) An address (as a petition) to God or a god in word or thought

 2) An earnest request or wish.

 Sounds a little complicated doesn’t it?
 Like, what exactly is a petition?
 Do I need to have a bunch of people to sign something before I can get God to listen to me?
 And why are we petitioning God?
 Is that all we’re supposed to do?
 Ask God for things?

 Let’s put it this way instead: prayer is having a conversation with God.
 The way I do it will be a whole lot different than the way that you do it.